multi05369/OOP/README.md

 # OOP
-All code about OOP use OOP to learn
+All code about OOP use Java to learn